 As you select a project management app, ask yourself a few questions: Do you value flexibility or structure?
 Do you need detailed metrics on your projects?
 What type of data do you need to store about your projects?

 Each app on this list offers a free version that lets you test it out.
-We suggest you pick the one that seems the most suited to you and give it a try.
+I suggest you pick the one that seems the most suited to you and give it a try.
 If it doesn't work for you, move along to the next tool.

 Just remember that the best methodology is the one that gives you the structure and mental support you need to get your projects out the door efficiently, with quality output.